Table of Contents

 Although I wouldn’t really call it a “culture shock,” there will definitely be some differences in terms of Romanians’ mentality and way of doing things.

 Living in Romania as a foreigner shouldn’t be too difficult.
-The cultural differences are not huge and now with all the globalization and internet available everywhere.
+The cultural differences are not huge and now with all the globalization and the internet available everywhere.
 People are becoming more and more educated and ready to embrace or at least accept cultural differences.

 Also in terms of things you can do to keep yourself entertained, the food you can eat and the stores you have available, you shouldn’t worry about missing anything that you have in your home country.

 If you have other more specific questions about living in Romania as a foreigner, let us know.

 MyCheapRemovals will give you the best to offer an honest answer as well as the cheapest removals options to Romania